ca-la/react-portal/README.md

 </PortalProvider>
 ```

 The rendered output of the above JSX statement will place the textual content of `<EntrancePortal />` at the place of `<ExitPortal />`.
-In effect, the rendered output will look something like
+In effect, the rendered output will look something like:

 ```html
 <div>